 Reliance on Social Distancing

-We ask parents/guardians to take their child’s temperature either before coming to the facility or upon arrival at the facility.
-Upon their arrival, we stand at least 6 feet away from the parent/guardian and child.
+We ask parents/guardians to take their child’s temperature either before coming to the facility.
+Upon their arrival, we stand at least 6 feet away from the parent/guardian and child when conducting the screening.

-We make a visual inspection of the child for signs of illness which could include flushed cheeks, rapid breathing or difficulty breathing (without recent physical activity), fatigue, or extreme fussiness.
+We make visual inspections of the child/children as well as the parent for signs of illness which could include flushed cheeks, rapid breathing or difficulty breathing (without recent physical activity), fatigue, or extreme fussiness.